Natti94/Projects/projects-app/README.md

 	```sh
 	npm run dev
 	```
 	- This runs both the Vite frontend and Express backend (with API proxying).
+The Express backend is only used locally; in production, Netlify functions handle API routes.

 5. **View the app:**
 	- Open [http://localhost:5173](http://localhost:5173) in your browser.